-Windows Casino is a great place to learn Pai Gow Poker for free.
+Windows Casino is a great place to learn Pai Gow Poker, simply grab your windows casino bonus to play.
 Their game was developed by Playtech, and their deck employs 53 cards - a standard deck plus a Joker.
-The Joker is used as a wild to complete straights and flushes, but otherwise counts only as an Ace.
+The Joker is used as a wild to complete straights and flushes but otherwise counts only as an Ace.
 For all intents and purposes, there are 5 Aces in the deck.

 Betting is straightforward.
 The table that you play at will have a set minimum and maximum bet, and you must wager an amount within those confines, for each hand.
 Once you place a bet, you don't wager again until the next round.
 When learning Pai Gow Poker for free, it's important to know that the house earns profit by claiming a 5% rake on all winnings, or by charging a low, flat rate per turn.
 For example, if you bet $500 and won, the house would take $25 out of that.